mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 PLUS itself contains some security-relevant features.
-In concert with an encrypted overlying transport, the PLUS Basic and Extended Headers are integrity-protected to prevent manipulation on-path of any value except Path to Receiver values; this integrity protection prevents Path to Receiver values from being injected without explicit sender involvement, or from being stripped from the PLUS Extended Header.
+In concert with an encrypted overlying transport, the PLUS Basic and Extended Headers are integrity-protected to prevent manipulation on-path of any value except Path to Receiver values; this integrity protection prevents path elements from injecting values without explicit sender involvement, or from being stripped from the PLUS Extended Header.

 The CAT and PSE described in {{basic-header}} taken together, provide entropy